hippichjibo/apptoolkit-java-protocol/README.md

-# app-toolkit-java
+# apptoolkit-java-protocol
-For Java/Android compatible version of app-toolkit components
+For Java compatible version of AppToolkit components

 #### docs